 Japan enters as the defending champion after defeating the United States in the 2023 title game — the two nations that again stand as the heavy favorites to lift the trophy.
 The notable absence will be China, which was eliminated after losing all three of its qualifying games.

-For those interested in wagering on the 2026 WBC, one platform allows you to place real money on the outcome in all 50 states.
+For those interested in wagering on the 2026 WBC, one platform allows you to place real money on the outcome in most states.
 That platform is Kalshi, which blends traditional financial systems with innovative prediction markets.

 Use the promo code below to claim $10 in bonus funds when signing up as a new user.